 The most common help the IRS lends is the installment plan.
-This IRS tax payment plan comes with a small fee and a form to file, either by phone, online, or on paper, and you’ll set up a monthly plan to pay off the debt.
-Generally if the debt is small (under $10,000) and you’ve been otherwise good about filing and paying your taxes in recent years, the IRS will automatically accept your installment plan.
+This IRS tax payment plan comes with a small fee and a form to file, either by phone, online, or on paper, which allows you to set up a monthly plan to pay off the debt.
+Generally if the debt is small (less than $10,000) and you’ve been good otherwise about filing and paying your taxes in recent years, the IRS will automatically accept your installment plan.

 What about those commercials that show people who’ve settled a whopping debt for pennies?
 That’s called an offer in compromise.
 You’re basically telling the IRS, “Here’s all I have.
 Will you take it and forgive the rest?”
-These plans are tricky to negotiate, so you’d need an expensive accountant or tax lawyer, and applying for a compromise comes with a $150 price tag.
+Unfortunately, these plans can be tricky to negotiate, so you may well need an expensive accountant or tax attorney.
+Furthermore, applying for a compromise comes with a $150 price tag.

-For the compromise, you can offer the IRS either a lump sum or a payment plan for up to 24 months, and the total will come to less than your original tax owed.
+For the compromise, you can offer the IRS either a single lump-sum payment or a payment plan for up to 24 months.
+Either way, the total comes to less than your original tax owed.
 When applying for a lump-sum compromise, you must submit at least 20% of the tax debt up front.
-And when you send the IRS money as your part of the offer in compromise, they are allowed to accept the money and reject the compromise.
-They can choose to apply what you send them toward your debt and continue collection efforts on the rest.
+And when you send the IRS money as your part of the offer in compromise, it is allowed to accept the money and reject the compromise.
+It can choose to apply what you pay toward your debt and continue collection efforts on the remainder.

 Hopefully you never need to seriously consider delaying your payment or not filing.
-But if you’re unable to make your tax payments by the deadline, please call the IRS and let them know.
-Being up front and proactive about your situation will prevent fees, penalties, and interest from snowballing the original debt and causing bigger headaches down the line.
+But if you’re unable to make your tax payments by the deadline, be sure to call and inform the IRS.
+Being proactive about your situation will prevent fees, penalties, and interest from snowballing the original debt and causing bigger headaches down the line.